-- The Purchasing Department shall verify the authenticity of the bond by contacting the relevant surety company either by phone or email to verify the information provided on the bond. - An internal Bid, Performance, Maintenance and Payment Bond Verification Form (Exhibit G) is completed and filed with the bid documents.
+- The Purchasing Department shall verify the authenticity [DCNO10] of the Performance Bond and/or Payment Bond by contacting the relevant surety company either by phone or email to verify the information provided on the bond. - An internal Bid, Performance, Maintenance and Payment Bond Verification Form [DCNO11] (Exhibit G) is completed and filed with the bid documents.